 5.20.3.1 Activate ATSSS-LL functionality and Exchange ATSSS-LL Parameters

 If ATSSS-LL steering functionality is required for a Multi-Access PDU session, the SMF shall send ATSSS-LL Control Information to the UPF in PFCP Session Establishment Request, to instruct the UPF to activate the ATSSS-LL functionality for this PFCP session.
 The SMF may also request to activate the PMF functionality for this PFCP session by sending PMF Control Information to the UPF.
+If the SMF determines that per QoS flow access performance measurements shall be applied for the MA PDU Session, e.g. the threshold value(s) are received from PCF for the UL and/or DL traffic of the QoS flow, the SMF shall include the PMF Control Information with a list of QFI values for the QoS flows for which access performance measurements may be performed.
 As a result, the UPF(PSA) shall allocate necessary resources for ATSSS-LL and PMF and return the corresponding ATSSS-LL and PMF Parameters (e.g. PMF IP address and port, etc) to the SMF in PFCP Session Establishment Response.
+If per QoS flow access performance measurements are required, the UPF(PSA) shall report access specific UDP port or MAC address and an additional per QoS flow and per access type specific UDP port or MAC address to the SMF in PFCP Session Establishment Response.

 If the SMF provisions the UPF to apply ATSSS-LL in downlink with "Smallest Delay" steering mode, the UE does not support PMF RTT measurements (see clause 5.32.2 of 3GPP TS 23.501 [28]) and the UPF supports RTT measurements without PMF, the SMF should instruct the UPF to not use PMF RTT measurements by setting the DRTTI flag to "1" in the PMF Control Information.